Danack/Bastion/doc/source/intro.rst

     symfony/yaml/symfony_yaml_v2.4.3

 to the ignoreList and re-run Bastion.
 That will remove the offending version from your repository.
-Any future composer update will not be able to find the offending version.
+Any future composer update or install will not be able to find the offending version.

 .. rubric::  Better security

-A long story short, Packagist and Composer does not have perfect security.
-Although nothing will ever have perfect security by hosting your own repository, you can set up access to it via a secure VPN rather than trasmitting data over the open internet.
+A long story short, Packagist and Composer do not have perfect security, in fact they are far less than perfect.
+Although nothing will ever have perfect security, by hosting your own repository, you can set up access to it via a secure VPN rather than trasmitting data over the open internet.

 This makes quite a few security concerns just 'go away' as they are no longer relevant.

 .. rubric::  Shedloads faster

-Because you will only have a small subset of packages in your repository compared to Packagist, Compposer has a much easier time resolving the dependencies required by your projects.
+Because you will only have a small subset of packages in your repository compared to Packagist, Compposer has a much easier time resolving the dependencies required by your projects; this means no more long waits for Composer to figure out which packages to install.

-Additionally, the download of the packages should be a lot faster, if you can host the repository in your office, as well as having it in your data-centre, close to where your deploy applications.
+Additionally, the download of the packages should be a lot faster, if you can host the Satis repository in your office, as well as having it in your data-centre, close to where your deploy applications.

 Bastion RPM building